 - 1. The Chairperson formally opens the meeting and develops the Meeting Agenda. - 2.
 The Key Holders unlock and open the Cash Box. - 3.
-The Money Counter places the Fines Bowl outside of the group circle. - 4.
-The Secretary reads the names of the members one by one, and marks the Register (present ✓, absent X, excused E).
+The Money Counter places the Fines Bowl and the Sadaqa Bowl outside of the group circle, on opposite sides. - The Secretary reads the names of the members one by one, and marks the Register (present ✓, absent X, excused E).
 If a member arrives after attendance has been taken, the Secretary modifies the member's status by circling the X mark ("late") or the E mark ("excused lateness").